mc68-net/r8format/programs/README.md

              instead of `1!`).
 These are optional and tested only when they exist.

+Files matching `programs/[0-9][0-9]*.bas` are tested within a standard loop that expects the above formats with the following additional restrictions:
+- The `.bas` and `.baa` in fully "squeezed" format, with no unnecessary whitespace.
+- The `.ba0` is the `detok` (without expansion) of the `.bas`
+- The `.ba1` is the `detok --expand` of the `.bas`.
-All of the above files are required except the `*.ba2` file; the test to tokenise that is skipped if it's not present.
+- All of the above files are required except the `.ba2` file; the test to tokenise that is skipped if it's not present.
+(Nothing is detokenised to try to produce the `.ba2`, so this may have any extra formatting and comments in it you like.

 Notes:
 - ¹ The emulator will truncate long filenames to make them fit the MSX 8.3